lookbook-hq/lookbook/docs/src/guide/extend/tags.md

 ### Tag body parsing

-By default, Lookbook will attempt to parse the tag body into a set of arguments and options.
+By default, Lookbook will attempt to parse the tag body into a set of argument values and options.
 To make this possible an array of argument names (in the order which the values will appear in the tag body) needs be provided when [defining a new tag](#adding-tags).

 If your desired custom tag structure does not fit the standard format outlined above,